mcarvin8/profiles-decomposer/README.md

 # Salesforce Profiles Decomposer

+**NOTICE**: This repository has been replaced by https://github.com/mcarvin8/sfdx-decomposer.
+Any updates required will be pushed to the sfdx-decomposer repository instead of this one.

 This project will take Salesforce profile meta files created by the Salesforce CLI and decompose them into separate files for version control using Python 3.

 `- python3 ./separate_profiles.py`